Accessible Church Websites

 Why bother making your site accessible?

 Firstly, it would be incredibly thoughtless and rude to not care enough to enable visitors with impairments to find out about your church.
 Secondly, from October 2004 under the Disability Discrimination Act (DDA) it happens to be a legal requirement (in the UK) that websites should be accessible.
 There are also legal requirements in the US, Canada and most of the western world.
 We believe the first reason alone is enough to warrant ensuring your church site is freely available to all.

-In April 2004 the Disability Rights Commission carried out an extensive formal study into web accessibility.
+Back in April 2004 the Disability Rights Commission carried out an extensive formal study into web accessibility.
 They found that of the 1000 sampled websites only 19% passed the very minimum standards for disabled access – and that was just looking at the home pages!
 Things have improved enormously but there are still a lot of websites that fail.

 What do I have to do?